hujhax/austin-improv-wiki/Performers/Menelaos Prokos.md

 	</table>
 </div>

-**Menelaos Prokos** is an improviser who, during his tenure in Austin, was associated primarily with [[The Hideout Theatre]], beginning in 2010.
+**Menelaos Prokos** is an improviser who, during his tenure in Austin, was associated primarily with [[Theatres/The Hideout Theatre|The Hideout Theatre]], beginning in 2010.
 A professional photographer, he also photographed a number of improv shows and troupes.
 In 2012, he returned to his native Greece, where he opened and runs his own improv school.

 ## Troupes
 * [[Troupes/Happy Butter|Happy Butter]]